A PERSPECTIVE ON MALE HORMONES:

 - Sexual fulfillmentis accomplished by the rise in oxytocin (sometimes called the “touchy, feely” hormone).
 Oxytocin is enhanced by estrogen and antagonized by a high testosterone level.

 - Finally, sexual bonding, or love and marriage, is mediated in women by the estrogen-induced enhancement of oxytocin.
-For men, testosterone activates the pituitary hormone vasopressin, which causes them to pursue females and become territorial.
+For men, testosterone

 How Does Estrogen Affect Testosterone?

-The effects of testosterone are further complicated by its relationship to another sex hormone—estrogen, especially estradiol.
-As discussed earlier, the yin-yang balance between the estrogen hormones and testosterone is key for both men and women; together, they define our sexuality.
 Fortunately, the human body is amazingly adept at converting what it has to what it needs.
 In the male body, an abundant supply of testosterone combines with a plentiful enzyme called aromatase to produce estrogen when and where it is needed.

 - Age-related increase in aromatase activity